 Tunnels Beach

 If you want to go scuba diving on Kauai without a boat, head up to Kauai’s North Shore.
-You’ll be able to dive around collapsed lava tubes and look for octopus.
+You’ll be able to dive around collapsed lava tubes and look for octopuses.

 Koloa Landing

 Another easy place for Kauai shore diving is Koloa Landing.
-It’s right behind a gorgeous resort and it’s where a lot of dive operators to open water training.
+It’s right behind a gorgeous resort, and it’s where a lot of dive operators do open-water training.

 Kauai Scuba Diving Tours